MicrosoftDocs/powerapps-docs/powerapps-docs/teams/integrate-with-calls-and-meetings.md

 To complete this lesson, we would need the ability to create apps within Microsoft Teams which will be available as part of select Microsoft 365 subscriptions.

-## Login into Microsoft Teams
+## Log in into Microsoft Teams

-Login into Microsoft teams using either the Desktop app or the web app
+Log in into Microsoft teams using either the Desktop app or the web app

 ## Create a new Team